What if I am a beneficiary?

 If the asset you inherited increases in value between the date of the deceased's death and the date you dispose of it, the increase is a 'capital gain'.

-You can find more information on tax on inheritance on GOV.UK.
+You can find more information on tax on you inherit on GOV.UK.

-You can find more information on inheriting if you are a spouse or civil partner on the page Death of a spouse or civil partner.
+On our dedicated page, you can find more information on inheritance on the death of a spouse or civil partner.

-There is a brief customer guide on altering inheritances on the GOV.UK website.
+There is a brief guide on altering inheritances on the GOV.UK website.